 On my own

 I moved into my own apartment and started to build AVR microcontroller modules in my early 20’s, and it quickly became an obsession.
 I put them all into a control cabinet that controlled the apartment, and monitored itself; every voltage level, fuse, and module had some kind of monitoring and alert system.
 After a few years, it had gotten pretty big.

 I went to school for two years and improved my electronics skills.
 After I graduated, I sold the apartment and bought a house.

-After living on my own in the house for about two years, I met my girlfriend.
+After living on my own in the house for about two years, I met my girlfriend (now wife).
 We dated for a short while, then we rented an apartment and moved in together in her hometown.
 Almost a year later the twins were born — hectic times and not a lot of time for projects.
 In 2014, when the twins were about a year old, we bought our first house.

 I called dibs on a room in the basement, and turned it into my combined home office, man-cave, workshop, electronics lab, and server room.
 10.5 m2 (113 ft2) of pure awesomeness!

 In 2018 our youngest son was born, and the family was complete.
 I try ever so gently to push the kids towards the right interests of course; it seems to be working.

 Then — in 2020, we bought our second house.
 And I once again called dibs on a room in the basement, were I made my home office.